raspiblitz/raspiblitz-docs/docs/faq/faq.md

 Another way is to use [Angry IP Scanner](https://angryip.org/) to find the IP address.

-You can also put an empty file just called `hdmi` (without any ending) onto the sd card when connected to your laptop and then start it up on the Raspberry Pi.
+You can also put an empty file just called `hdmi` (without any ending) onto the SD card when connected to your laptop and then start it up on the Raspberry Pi.
 This will activate the HDMI port and if you connect a HDMI monitor to the Raspberry Pi it will show you the RaspiBlitz status screen containing the local IP address.

 ## Debug